WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.4

-Merge-style for any new components.
+:ref:`component-merge_style` for any new components.

 * `rebase` - default
 * `merge`